 Colours can also change with the seasons.
 Cooler months will bring out the purple in the regular hearts and pink in the variegated version.

-The potting mix, size of the pot and watering can also have an effect on the colour.
+The potting mix, size of the pot and watering will have an effect on the colour as well.

-The leaves can range in size from couple of centimeters (0.8 inch) to less than 1 cm (0.4 inch).
+The leaves can range in size from couple of centimetres (0.8 inch) to less than 1 cm (0.4 inch).
 Again, the size of the leaves can be determined by light, seasons, size of pots and potting mix.
 Darker growing position is likely to result in bigger leaves but the plant will grow less of them.
 Plants in bright light can have smaller leaves, but the strings will have more hearts.
 In winter the leaves may grow smaller.

 Ceropegia Woodii flowers quite prolifically and randomly, once established.
 The flowers are bulbous at the bottom with a long, tubular centre and end in a canopy of purple petals covered in fine hair.
 The colour of the flowers can range from pink to dark purple.
 If the flowers have been pollinated, two opposite, long seed pods will be formed.
 The plant can be grown from seed, though they may take a while to germinate.

 To grow Ceropegia Woodii from seed wait until the seed pods harden up and start opening.
 To collect the seeds and stop them from falling on the ground or flying away (seeds are attached to a bit of fluff so they can be carried by the wind), the seedpods can be bagged in breathable small bags (similar to tea bags).

 By far the most reliable method of propagating Chain of Hearts is by cuttings.
 As mentioned above, Ceropegia does not grow much or send roots in winter and so is best propagated in the warmer months.
 Our favourite time to propagate is mid-late spring as it's not too cold and not too warm either.
 This is when plants grow the best.